gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 Incorporate Similar Regions into your own python code with ease.
 Similarly to above, you simply must import the library and specify the region properties to be used in the comparison.
 Please take a look at the “find_similar_regions.py” file for an intuitive but simple example of such an integration, or run the following example:

 `python find_similar_regions.py  --region_id=13101 --data_dir=/tmp/similar_regions_cache`

-### Data used in the comparison:

-The file metric.py defines the properties we are using to compare the regions, via the `metric_properties` and `metric_weights` dictionaries.
-By default we use daily Land Surface Temperature, Rainfall, Soil Moisture and 7 static soil properties  such as soil acidity, organic carbon content, etc. These were picked because they are fundamental properties relevant to the agricultural potential of the region.
-Feel free to explore other available item/metric combinations on the Gro web app and add these to metric.py.

-### Data volume and cache:

-This application uses a lot of data from the Gro API, up to ~1 billion data points in some cases as noted above.
-Setting a persistent local cache via `data_dir` is highly recommended to avoid unnecessary repeat downloads from the Gro API.